GoogleCloudPlatform/cluster-toolkit/docs/tutorials/intel-select/intel-select.md

 around 8 minutes on the controller and 2-3 minutes on the login and compute nodes.

-If you SSH into the login node following the instructions below, you should logout and give more time for the startup script to complete.
+If you see the following message when you SSH into the login node following the instructions in the next step, you should logout and give more time for the startup script to complete.

 > _`Slurm is currently being configured in the background`_